Wherry: Regional usage in Great Britain

 London passenger wherries evolved into the Thames skiff, a gentleman's rowing boat.
 Wherries were clinker-built with long overhanging bows so that patrons could step ashore dryshod before landing stages were built along the river.
 It is the long angled bow that distinguishes the wherry and skiff from the gig and cutter which have steeper bows following the rise of the Royal Navy, and the building of landing stages.

 The use of wherries on the River Cam in Cambridge was common and is described by Daniel Defoe in his journey through England.
 The use of wherries on the River Cam preceded the popularity of punting by Cambridge University students.
 By the late 18th century, a name was given to the Norfolk wherry, a kind of sailing barge with large sails which was developed to replace an earlier cargo boat, the Norfolk Keel.

 The term wherry is also associated with a particular type of lighter used on the River Tyne largely in connection with the coal trade.
-The last complete example Elswick No.2 is owned by Tyne & Wear Archives & Museums service.
+The last complete example Elswick No. 2 is owned by Tyne & Wear Archives & Museums service.
 There is a well documented study of the last surviving wrecked examples as surveyed in 2009.

 There is firm attestation that the term was used in the Irish Sea.
 Vessels like "Manx wherries" and "shell wherries" (the latter evidently based in Kirkcudbright for the shell fishery) are recorded in the early 19th century.
 Three shell wherries at least were active in 1810 and known to be of 10–12 tons and clinker built.

+Regional usage in Ireland

+Wherries were used by the fishermen of Skerries and other ports of the Irish sea north of Dublin in the 18th and 19th century.
+These wherries generally had two or three masts with a mainsail on the aft mast, and a foresail on the forward mast.
+Due to the lower height of the rig, they were more manageable in strong winds.

+The east coast Wherries from Rush, Skerries and Balbriggan were famously decked, clincher built, and schooner rigged.
+Many of them travelled as far as Scotland and some were even employed in the smuggling trade.By 1866 they had been replaced by more efficient boats of carvel construction.

 Thames history

-The term "wherry" or "wherrie" was a regular term used for a boat as the Coverdale Bible of 1535 speaks of "All whirry men, and all maryners vpo the see…" in the Book of Ezekiel.
+The term "wherry" or "wherrie" was a regular term used for a boat as the Coverdale Bible of 1535 speaks of "All whirry men, and all maryners vpo the see..." in the Book of Ezekiel.